Debabrata Saikia

-Debabrata Saikia (Assamese: দেৱব্ৰত শইকীয়া; born 14 December 1964) is an Indian politician serving as the Leader of Opposition in the Assam Legislative Assembly since 2016.
-He represents the Nazira constituency in the Assam Legislative Assembly since 2011.
-He is the son of former Chief Minister of Assam, Hiteswar Saikia and former minister in the Government of Assam, Hemoprova Saikia.
+Debabrata Saikia (born 14 December 1964) is an Indian politician from Assam who served as the Leader of the Opposition in the Assam Legislative Assembly from 2016 to 2026.
+He represented Nazira as a MLA from 2011 to 2026.
+He is the son of former Chief Minister of Assam, Hiteswar Saikia, and of former minister in the Government of Assam, Hemoprova Saikia.